lucblender/RaspberryStuff/homeAutomation/README.md

     - For devices binding and use with GoogleHome
 - InfluxDb (using docker) and Grafana
     - Persistence and visualisation of data
+- An octoprint server because I'm sure you also have a 3d printer

 ##  Prerequisites